AbhijitMishra7/Reinforcement-Learning-for-traffic-light-control/README.md

 dealing with different scenarios encountered at crossroads.
 In this project, I propose a reinforcement learning method for controlling traffic lights in a wide range of scenarios.
 I created a crossroad environment whose variables can be altered to create multiple settings.
-The used Q-learning algorithm to train the RL agent.
+The Q-learning algorithm was used to train the RL agent.